Rate Categories and Utility GroupsBack

 - Landfill Management

 Policy and unit charges supporting Utility Levies are adopted once each year at Council's Original Budget Meeting.
-To review or print the policy and unit charges, access the applicable pdf file via the following links:
+The utility charges are categorised in the 2019/20 Revenue Statement as follows:

 - Utility Groups 31 - 32, Sewerage & Waste